 Kathmandu Durbar Square – Hanuman Dhoka

 Kathmandu’s Durbar Square is the site of the Hanuman Dhoka Palace Complex, which was the royal Nepalese residence until the 19th century and where important ceremonies, such as the coronation of the Nepalese monarch, took place.
-One of three Durbar (royal palace) Squares in the Kathmandu Valley in Nepal, all of which are UNESCO World Heritage Sites.
+One of three Durbar (royal palace) Squares in the Kathmandu Valley in Nepal, all of which are UNESCO World Heritage.

 Time and again the temples and the palaces in the square have gone through reconstruction after being damaged by natural causes or neglect.
 Several buildings in the Square collapsed due to a major earthquake on 25 April 2015.
 Presently there are less than ten quadrangles in the square.
 The Hanuman Dhoka originally housed 35 courtyards, but the 1934 earthquake reduced the palace to today’s 10 chowks (courtyards).